 Two Worlds Festival is a ‘not for profit’ event that aims to grow organically into a recognised major event that entertains, educates, stimulates and promotes interaction and understanding across two cultures.

-The inspiration for the Two Worlds Festival comes from the Marrma’ Rom Two Worlds Foundation.
+The inspiration for the Two Worlds Festival comes from the Marrma’ Rom-Two Worlds Foundation.
 ‘Marrma’ Rom’ translates to ‘two worlds, two cultures or two belief systems’ in Yolngu Matha, the language of the people in Arnhem Land.

+Since 2011 there have been 22 students come through the program, each individual staying for periods of time ranging from 3 months to 3 years.
+Yirrmal Marika, Yolngu musician, was one of the first participants starting in 2011, has been with MRF for 7+ years.
+He is still actively involved and one of the organisers of the festival.
 Yirrmal has developed into an amazingly accomplished musician for his age, performing traditional songs along with western inspired tunes sung with passion and emotion.
 Yirrmal has been working with mentors Neil Murray, Shane Howard, Archie Roach and Steve Teakle.
 He has performed at many of the biggest festivals in Australia and has won multiple awards and accolades.
 Yirrmal aims to set an example for Indigenous youth and to be a strong, positive role-model for the young generation.

 - To bridge the gap of understanding between two cultures, by bringing them together and celebrating each other.
 The objective here is to create an engaging, interactive and inspiring space that is welcoming and fun.